person drawing steps on a chalkboard for steps to save money with flex loans

 Level 2: Cutting Out Luxuries

 This level begins to cut into your life a little more and requires a greater commitment to saving.
 Vacations, eating out, and expensive clothes all fall into this category.
 They’re luxuries things that are nice to have but not by any means necessary.
-It can be a bitter pill to swallow to go without them, but if you’re serious about saving, then they have to go by the wayside.
+It can be a bitter pill to swallow to go without them, but if you’re serious about saving money, then they have to go by the wayside.

 Level 3: Making Sacrifices